rainbow-me/rainbow/README.md

 1. Clone the GitHub repository to your machine.

-2. Run `nvm use` to use set version of node for this project
+2. Run `nvm use 12` to use set the version of node for this project.

 3. Run `yarn` to get all of the packages required.

-4. Run `yarn nodeify`.
+4. Run `yarn install-bundle`.

 5. Install required Pods by running `yarn install-pods`.

-6. Run `yarn ios` to build the project for XCode.
+6. Run `yarn start` to start the React Native Bundler.

 7. Open `rainbow-wallet/ios/RainbowWallet.xcworkspace`.